The diameter of random Schreier graphs: Introduction

-Let $G$ be a finite group acting transitively on a set $\Omega$, and let $S \subseteq G$.
-The {\itshape Schreier graph} $\Gamma=\Sch(G \circlearrowleft \Omega,S)$ is the directed multigraph with vertex set $V(\Gamma)= \Omega$, and the edges are the pairs $(\omega,\omega^s)$ for every $\omega \in \Omega$ and $s \in S$.
-This is a natural generalization of Cayley graphs, which arise when $G$ is a regular permutation group on $\Omega$, and we can identify $\Omega$ with $G$.
-The general setting is much wilder, as there is no natural action of $G$ on $V(\Gamma)$ that preserves the graph structure.
-For example, it is well known that every regular graph of even degree is a Schreier graph over $\Sym(\Omega)$ \cite{Gro77}.\\ In this paper, we are interested in the diameter of random Schreier graphs, where by random we mean that the action of $G$ on $\Omega$ is fixed, and a multiset $S \subseteq G$ of size $k$ is chosen uniformly at random.
+In this paper, we are interested in the diameter of random Schreier graphs, where by random we mean that the action of $G$ on $\Omega$ is fixed, and a multiset $S \subseteq G$ of size $k$ is chosen uniformly at random.
 The value of $k$ is allowed to depend on the size of $\Omega$, which in turn is going to infinity.
 It is clear that the results have to depend on the particular group $G$ and action, and on how large $k$ is with respect to the cardinalities of $G$ and $\Omega$.
 For specific ``nice'' actions and bounded $k$, strong results have been obtained in \cite{BF82,FJRST98,BGGT15,EJ22}.
-For example, for $\Sym(\Omega)$ in its natural action on $r$-uples ($r$ fixed), and for any fixed $k \geq 2$, the symmetrization of the resulting Schreier graph is a $2k$-regular expander graph with high probability \cite{FJRST98}.
+For example, for $\Sym(\Omega)$ in its natural action on $r$-tuples ($r$ fixed), and for any fixed $k \geq 2$, the symmetrization of the resulting Schreier graph is a $2k$-regular expander graph with probability tending to $1$ as $|\Omega|\rightarrow\infty$ \cite{FJRST98}.
 The situation turned out to be quite different for an arbitrary ``bad'' action.
-Since $\Gamma$ is connected if and only if the subgroup generated by $S$ is transitive, it is necessary for $k$ to grow with the size of $\Omega$: for a regular permutation group, $k$ has to be at least the minimal number of generators.\\ Let $n$ be the cardinality of $\Omega$.
+Since $\Gamma$ is connected if and only if the subgroup generated by $S$ is transitive, it is necessary for $k$ to grow with the size of $\Omega$: for a regular permutation group, $k$ has to be at least the minimal number of generators.

+Let $n$ be the cardinality of $\Omega$.
 For $k = \Omega(\log n)$, a logarithmic bound $O(\log n)$ for the diameter of a random Cayley graph was first given by Alon, Barak and Manber \cite{ABM87} using a combinatorial method.
 Nowadays, we know that $\Omega(\log n)$ random elements are always sufficient to get an expander with high probability \cite{AR94,Sab22}.
 For slightly larger $k$, Roichman \cite[Theorem 5.6]{Roi96} proved the following better diameter bound for Cayley graphs:

 \begin{theorem*}[Roichman] Let $\varepsilon >0$, and let $G$ be any group of cardinality $n$.
 Let $k= \lfloor (\log n)^{1+\varepsilon} \rfloor$, and let $S \subseteq G$ be a random set of $k$ elements.
 Then